dfinity/motoko/design/system-api.md

 ```

 This system call loads `length` bytes at position `offset` of the WebAssembly
-heap, to be used as the result value upon successful competion of the entry
+heap, to be used as the result value upon successful completion of the entry
 point.

 It traps if `length+offset` exceeds the size of the WebAssembly heap.
 I also